Changing the Color of the Navigation Buttons

 Concept

 The appearance of the navigation buttons that display along the top or left side of your PastPerfect Online site can be modified by making changes in the Custom CSS field of IMS.
-The default CSS includes properties to change the background color of the buttons, the border color around the buttons, and the color of the text.
+The default CSS includes properties to change the background color of the buttons and the color of the text.
 If you would like to make additional changes to the appearance of your buttons, contact our staff for assistance or work with your web designer.

-In the Custom CSS field, you will see colors are represented by a six-digit hex code/value.
-For help selecting a color and finding the hex code, see the HTML Color Picker link listed under Reference.
+In the Custom CSS field, colors are often represented by a pound sign (#) followed by a six-digit hex code/value.
+For help selecting a color and finding the hex code, see the HTML Color Picker link listed in References.

 Warning: Making changes to the CSS will alter the appearance of your site, and if done incorrectly could cause the site to lose all styling.